Security-Onion-Solutions/securityonion-docs/rules.rst

 ET Pro (Proofpoint)
 -------------------

--  optimized for Suricata, but available for Snort as well
+-  optimized for :ref:`suricata`, but available for Snort as well
 -  rules retrievable as released
 -  license fee per sensor (users are responsible for purchasing enough licenses for their entire deployment)